 Sunscreens filter out sun rays with either chemicals or minerals.
 Minerals like zinc oxide and titanium dioxide offer strong protection, don’t break down in the sun and are safer than chemical sunscreens, says the Environmental Working Group.
 In particular the EWG says to avoid chemical sunscreens with oxybenzone, as it has been shown to be a hormone disrupter and skin allergen.

 Rub it, Spray it, Use it!

 No matter how they’re dispensed, sunscreens only work when they cover all of your skin.
 Lotions can feel more moisturizing, and sprays are easier to use on hard-to-reach places (or squirming kids).
 Supergoop’s SPF 50 Antioxidant Infused Sunscreen Day Cream is a powerful mineral-based cream with olive oil, pomegranate and green-tea antioxidants that protect against skin-damaging free radicals.
 Hang 10’s Mineral Sport Body Sunscreen SPF 30 is a good lightweight choice with maximum (80 minute) water resistance, along with soothing aloe and arnica extracts.
-For easy application, try Goddess Garden’s Natural Sunscreen Spray SPF 30’s lavender-scented spray with both titanium dioxide and zinc oxide.
+For easy application, try Goddess Garden’s Natural Sunscreen Spray, SPF 30 complete with both titanium dioxide and zinc oxide.